casatwy/CTPersistance/README.md

 ### 1. create `TestRecord` which extends from `CTPersistanceRecord`, and add the column property:

-##### Notice: Any object who confirms to `<CTPersistanceRecordProtocol>` can be a record and can be accepted by `CTPersistance`, even your customized UIView. see [issue 21](https://github.com/casatwy/CTPersistance/issues/21).
+##### Notice: Any object who conforms to `<CTPersistanceRecordProtocol>` can be a record and can be accepted by `CTPersistance`, even your customized UIView. see [issue 21](https://github.com/casatwy/CTPersistance/issues/21).
 Thus, you can handle any type of object with this protocol.
 In this demo we extends `CTPersistanceRecord` for convenience.

 ```
 @interface TestRecord : CTPersistanceRecord